canonical/ubuntu-cloud-docs/docs/AWS/EKS/reference/retention-policy.md

-# EKS image deletion policy
+# EKS image retention policy

 There are multiple EKS images for every EKS version (eg. 1.23, 1.24, ...).
 When a EKS version is no longer [supported by AWS](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html),